Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Marquette Performance Insights

-- The Golden Eagles' +119 scoring differential (outscoring opponents by 13.2 points per game) is a result of scoring 80.0 points per game (85th in college basketball) while allowing 66.8 per outing (83rd in college basketball).
+- The Golden Eagles average 80 points per game (85th in college basketball) while allowing 66.8 per contest (83rd in college basketball).
+They have a +119 scoring differential overall and outscore opponents by 13.2 points per game.

-- The Golden Eagles rank 52nd in college basketball by averaging 102.0 points per 100 possessions on offense, and defensively are 79th in college basketball, allowing 85.2 points per 100 possessions.
+- Marquette makes two more threes per contest than the opposition, 8.9 (64th in college basketball) compared to its opponents' 6.9.

-- Marquette has committed 5.3 fewer turnovers per game than its opponents, averaging 9.4 (29th in college basketball action) while forcing 14.7 (50th in college basketball).
+- Marquette has had fewer turnovers than its opponents this season, committing 9.4 per game (29th in college basketball action) while forcing 14.7 (50th in college basketball).

 Notre Dame Performance Insights

-- The Fighting Irish put up 64.9 points per game (338th in college basketball) while giving up 66.0 per contest (72nd in college basketball).
-They have a -9 scoring differential and have been outscored by 1.1 points per game.
+- The Fighting Irish are being outscored by 1.1 points per game, with a -9 scoring differential overall.
+They put up 64.9 points per game (338th in college basketball), and allow 66 per contest (72nd in college basketball).

-- Notre Dame grabs 33.4 rebounds per game (173rd in college basketball) while conceding 30.9 per outing to opponents.
-It outrebounds opponents by 2.5 boards per game.
+- Notre Dame wins the rebound battle by 2.5 boards on average.
+It collects 33.4 rebounds per game, 173rd in college basketball, while its opponents pull down 30.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.